pyeventsourcing/eventsourcing/docs/topics/domain.rst

     aggregate_id = uuid4()
     aggregate = Aggregate._create(Aggregate.Created, id=aggregate_id)

 It works by creating the first of a new sequence of domain event objects, and uses this domain event object to construct and initialise an instance of the aggregate class.
-Usually, this "private" method will be called by a "public" class method defined on a subclass of the :class:`~eventsourcing.domain.Aggregate` base class.
-For example, see the class method ``create()`` of the :class:`World` aggregate class in the :ref:`basic example <Aggregate basic example>` below.
+Usually, this generically named "private" method will be called by a "public" class method defined on a subclass of the :class:`~eventsourcing.domain.Aggregate` base class.
+For example, see the class method ``create()`` of ``World`` aggregate class in the :ref:`basic example <Aggregate basic example>` below.
+The public class method should be named after a particularly appropriate concern in your domain.

 The :func:`~eventsourcing.domain.MetaAggregate._create` method has a required positional argument ``event_class`` which is used by the caller to pass a domain event class that